samuk3lo/k3losenpai/README.md

-### Hi👋🏿, my name is k3losenpai and I'm a beginner Python programmer.
+### Hi👋🏿, my name is Samukelo, Kelo for short and I'm a beginner Python programmer.
-So who is k3losenpai?
+So who is Kelo?
 Well, my actual name is Samukelo Mwali, from South Africa,
 18 years old (currently 2024) and currently a full-time student.